When is New Gold Inc. (NGD) going to be good investment?

 New Gold Inc. (NYSE:NGD) trade information

-Despite being -1.32% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 18 when the NGD stock price touched $1.72 or saw a rise of 12.79%.
-Year-to-date, New Gold Inc. shares have moved 70.45%, while the 5-day performance has seen it change -10.18%.
-Over the past 30 days, the shares of New Gold Inc. (NYSE:NGD) have changed -6.25%.
-Short interest in the company has seen 6.35 Million shares shorted with days to cover at 0.76.
+Sporting 3.73% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Aug 31 when the NGD stock price touched $1.69 or saw a rise of 1.18%.
+Year-to-date, New Gold Inc. shares have moved 89.77%, while the 5-day performance has seen it change 11.33%.
+Over the past 30 days, the shares of New Gold Inc. (NYSE:NGD) have changed 1.21%.
+Short interest in the company has seen 5.05 Million shares shorted with days to cover at 0.6.

 New Gold Inc. (NGD) estimates and forecasts